 Bullion coins, rounds, and bars are out of the mainstream investment categories and unfamiliar to most investors.
 They know brokers who can help buy or sell stocks, rental property, and just about any asset they talk about on CNBC.
 But bullion somehow seems quite different.

-Profit and/or preservation of wealth are the purpose of any investment -- including metals.
-That said, when evaluating whether or not gold and silver can help you achieve your financial objectives, it is vital to understand and incorporate the unique characteristics of bullion in your decision making.
+Profit and/or preservation of wealth is the purpose of any investment -- including metals.
+That said, when evaluating whether or not gold and silver can help you achieve your financial objectives, it is vital to understand and incorporate the unique characteristics of bullion in your decision-making.
 Physical metal offers: